 In the House episode "Family Practice", the Patient of the Week is Cuddy's mother, played by Candice Bergen.
 After going through the usual incorrect diagnoses of what's wrong with her (her hypochondria didn't exactly help things much), House makes a blatantly sarcastic remark about how much he loves a certain famous baseball player, then asks her if he really meant what he just said.
 Her inability to detect his sarcasm confirms his suspicions, allowing him and his team to proceed finally in the right direction.

-Deputy Halloran on Boardwalk Empire demonstrates this twice in the show's second season; when he marvels at the existence of a "lady lawyer", said lawyer deadpans "What next, horseless carriages?", prompting his response "They already got those."
+Deputy Halloran. when he marvels at the existence of a "lady lawyer," she deadpans "What next, horseless carriages?", prompting his response "They already got those."
 On another occasion, while helping dispose of a body, he asks whose it is and is sarcastically told it's silent film star Mary Pickford, leading to the shocked response "You killed Mary Pickford?!"

 In Community, Abed's inability to understand being "messed with" drives his and Troy's subplot for an episode.
 Lampshaded: